Question:

 Legacy and Lessons from Heath Ledger’s Death

-Aside from the heartbreak of his loved ones and a promising career cut short, Heath Ledger’s tragic passing left behind some important lessons from a drug treatment standpoint.
+Aside from the heartbreak of his loved ones and a promising career cut short, Heath Ledger’s death left behind some important lessons from a drug treatment standpoint.

 First, reports indicate Ledger was struggling with mental health issues.
 He once spoke of a full-fledged anxiety episode that occurred after a marketing plan conference to place him on tours, billboards, and larger merchandise.
 He mentioned striking his head, beating the walls, and weeping in the building’s restroom.
-Ledger’s personal difficulties eventually overwhelmed him.
+It seems that Ledger’s personal difficulties eventually overwhelmed him, leading to the tragic accidental overdose that caused his death.

 It doesn’t have to be this way.
 A large study from Johns Hopkins University found that talk therapy is highly effective for treating anxiety disorder.
 In fact, it was found that talk therapy is more effective than medication alone in treating the condition.